 You can find more on sociocultural animation in Μυθοπλασίες και Αφηγήσεις and infed: education, community-building and change

 All people tell stories.
 Small or big stories.
-For that time they were lost in an unknown place or when they rented their first, very own apartment or house.
+For that time they were lost in an unknown place or when they rented their first, very own place.
 For the little adventures of the day with coworkers, friends, loved (or less loved) ones.
-Some stories transcend the one or the few, belong to history and are co-shaping events, struggling sometimes to survive in spite of existing mainstream narratives.
-“I was there too” they seem to declare, knowing very well that being able to recognise presence or being able to be “there” may constitute a volatile reality or may be subjective in nature.
-Some stories are called fairytales.
-They present us with ways of understanding or processing the world: wisdom stories, magical tales, paradoxical tales, humorous anecdotes or animal stories, even tales without any spoken or intelligible words.
-And of course, one shouldn’t forget the myths and the mythic realities lurking underneath every mundane action.
+Some stories transcend the personal sphere, belong to history and co-shape events, sometimes emerging to the surface in spite of existing mainstream narratives.
+“I was there too” they seem to declare and we know very well that being able to declare presence or being able to be “there” may constitute a volatile reality or may be subjective in nature.
+Some stories are categorised as folktales.
+They present us with ways of understanding or processing the world: wisdom stories, magical tales, paradoxical tales, humorous anecdotes or animal stories – there are even tales made of unspoken or intelligible words.
+And of course, one shouldn’t forget the myths and the mythic realities lurking underneath every mundane action, shaping psyches and communities.

-If you told me what kind of stories you loved to listen to as a child, I could perhaps tell you who you are.
+If you told us what kind of stories you loved to listen to as a child, we could perhaps discover together the myths and stories that shape you.
 (Or at least try it, since stories change over time.)
 In The Garden we love stories.
-We allow space for them to emerge any moment, during the counseling process, but also elsewhere: in story-telling evenings, seminars and so on.
+We allow space for them to emerge any moment, during a counseling process, but also in story-telling evenings, seminars and so on.
 In the Garden we commit to story-telling through:

 - Oral histories projects, where participants are invited to share stories of the place(s) they live or lived.